Rowan Health Department will stop drive-thru vaccinations for COVID-19 - Salisbury Post

 Data from the N.C.
 Department of Health and Human Services show 24.4% of Rowan County residents have received at least one dose of a COVID-19 vaccine, which is about 13% lower than the state average.

-Rowan Health Department will wrap up vaccination sequences at West End Plaza on April 28, May 5, and May 12 for people who already received a first dose.
+The health department will wrap up vaccination sequences at West End Plaza on April 28, May 5 and May 12 for people who already received a first dose.
 Afterward, there will be no more COVID-19 vaccines offered by the Rowan County Health Department at West End Plaza.

 People still in need of a COVID-19 vaccine can turn to one of the following locations: